 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-In this post, we'll cover several of the best uses of SKYPASS miles.
-But before doing so, it's worth mentioning how to earn SKYPASS miles.
+In this post, we'll cover the best uses of SKYPASS miles and explain some of the best ways to earn them.

 From